MarkWinkler/MarkWinkler.github.io/README.md

 ## References

-Most are highlighted in relevant comments.
+Most are highlighted in relevant sections.

 - [1] Source used to select the breakpoints for development: https://medium.com/@uiuxlab/the-most-used-responsive-breakpoints-in-2017-of-mine-9588e9bd3a8a